ecreager/ecreager.github.io/_news/announcement_29.md

 inline: true
 ---

-:elephant: [Remembering to Be Fair](https://arxiv.org/abs/2312.04772) was accepted to the ICML 2024!
+:tada: Two papers accepted at ICML 2024: [Remembering to Be Fair: Non-Markovian Fairness in Sequential Decision Making](https://arxiv.org/abs/2312.04772) and [Out of the Ordinary: Spectrally Adapting Regression for Covariate Shift](https://arxiv.org/abs/2312.17463)!